 I grew up as a tom boy, and was always questioning and advocating for the migrant children in my school and those who came from other countries, and were snubbed or ridiculed as being different.

 Two of my favourite writers are Elena Ferrante and Virginia Woolf.
 “A Room of One’s Own” speaks to me.

-My constant companion is my small chihuahua.
-She and I appear on the cover of my first Wattpad work.
+My constant companion is my small chihuahua, Nanou.
+She and I appear in an artist’s watercolor rendition above.

 I am a hopeless romantic and can get lost in Historical Romance.
 I read mostly online now, but have a few shelves of books that I reread curled up in front of a fire on a cold winter night.

 My music choices are varied depending on my mood; classical, rock, rap, jazz and even disco!
 I shed tears when I hear a recording of Amazing Grace, You Light Up My Life, Memories from Cats, and Lean on Me, and, of course, Hallelujah by Leonard Cohen.

 I love romantic movies (rom-coms) and I would have gone with Keanu Reeves rather than Jack Nicholson in As Good As It Gets.
 Harry Potter is still a favourite (there’s a dining hall like Hog Warts at Trinity College at the University of Toronto and they used to wear black gowns in the hall).